AmcacheParser: the complete guide to Eric Zimmerman's tool

 -OutFile Get-ZimmermanTools.ps1

-The landing page at ericzimmerman.github.io links a zip for each tool.
-This is the right path if PowerShell egress is blocked on the analyst workstation.
+The landing page at ericzimmerman.github.io links a zip per tool.
+Right path if PowerShell egress is blocked on the analyst workstation.

-If you use KAPE or Velociraptor, AmcacheParser is already vendored as part of their module / artifact catalogues.
-You usually do not install it separately — you invoke it through a target / module definition that also collects the hive for you.
+If you use KAPE or Velociraptor, AmcacheParser is vendored in their module / artifact catalogues.
+You don't install it separately.
+You invoke it through a target or module that also collects the hive for you.

-For a full breakdown of mirrors, checksums, and air-gapped install patterns, see the AmcacheParser download guide.
+For mirrors, checksums, and air-gapped install patterns, see the AmcacheParser download guide.

 AmcacheParser.exe `